-8. Small Partnership Election Under Section 6221
+8. Small Partnership Election under Section 6221

-MFA believes that small partnerships that have passthrough partners should not automatically be excluded from making an opt-out election under section 6221.
-To the extent that tiered partnership structures ultimately have 100 or fewer partners, we believe it Internal Revenue Service April 15, 2016 Page 14 of 16 is consistent with the statutory intent to permit these partnerships to make an election under section 6221, similar to the ability of partnerships with partners that are S corporations to make the election.
-Accordingly, we believe Treasury and the IRS should issue rules or guidance that would permit a partnership to look through upper-tier partnerships, as appropriate, to permit partnerships with 100 or fewer partners to make the opt-out election.
+MFA believes that small partnerships that have passthrough partners should not automatically be excluded from making an opt-out election under Section 6221.
+To the extent that tiered partnership structures ultimately have 100 or fewer partners, we believe it is consistent with the statutory intent to permit these partnerships to make an election under Section 6221, similar to the ability of partnerships with partners that are S corporations to make the election.
+Accordingly, we believe Treasury and the IRS should reconsider the approach set out in the Proposed Rules and issue rules or guidance that would permit a partnership to look through upper-tier partnerships, as appropriate, to permit partnerships with 100 or fewer partners to make the opt-out election.

-We further encourage Treasury and the IRS to issue guidance that does not require the partnership, for purposes of determining whether the partnership is required to furnish 100 or fewer tax statements, to count a passthrough partner toward that limit, to the extent the partnership is counting the passthrough partner's ultimate owners.
-We note that the Bluebook suggests that the passthrough entity should be counted, along with its underlying owners; however, we do not see any policy reason to include both the entity and its owners for purposes of the numerical threshold.
+We further encourage Treasury and the IRS to issue guidance that the partnership, for purposes of determining whether the partnership is required to furnish 100 or fewer tax statements, is not required to count a passthrough partner toward that limit, to the extent the partnership is counting the passthrough partner's ultimate owners.
+We note that the Bluebook suggests that the passthrough entity should be counted, along with its underlying owners.
+However, we do not see any policy reason to include both the entity and its owners for purposes of the numerical threshold.

 We also note that the Bluebook suggests that Treasury and the Service may consider providing guidance with respect to partners that are grantor trusts.
-We believe that grantor trusts, which are generally treated as disregarded entities under the Code, should not be required to be considered similar to partnerships, or other passthrough entities for a partnership to be able to make an election under section 6221.
-Consistent with the general treatment of grantor trusts under the Code, Treasury and the IRS should confirm that grantor trusts may be disregarded and the partnership should look to each grantor for purposes of determining the type of partner under section 6221(b)(1)(C) and for purposes of determining the number of statements the partnership is required to furnish under section 6221(b)(1)(B).
+We believe that grantor trusts, which are generally disregarded for income tax purposes, should not be required to be considered similar to partnerships, or other passthrough entities for a partnership to be able to make an election under Section 6221.
+Consistent with the general treatment of grantor trusts for income tax purposes,17 Treasury and the IRS should reconsider the approach set out in the Proposed Rules and adopt rules under Section 6221 to provide that grantor trusts may be disregarded, and the partnership should look to each grantor for purposes of determining the type of partner under Section 6221(b)(1)(C) and for purposes of determining the number of statements the partnership is required to furnish under Section 6221(b)(1)(B).